unclereeemus/ytmp/README.md

 		(kills any other instances of -r or -d running on start.)

   -r [[<from>],[<to>]]
-  		play random entries; a range can be specified with a comma-separated arguement. there's no way to remove the range; if you want it to play beyond it,
+  		play random entries; a range to play from can be specified with a comma-separated arguement. there's no way to remove the range; if you want it to play beyond it,
 		run it again. (kills any other instances of -r or -d running on start.)